Buddhists developed strong logic

 Scholars tell us that we mustn’t bring our Western minds to bear on words like ‘schism’, and ‘split’, and ‘heretic’, that, in the India of those days, such words didn’t have the meaning that they have for us with our history of blood, and burning alive, and crusades – not at all.
 The Chinese pilgrims, for instance, report seeing the Buddhist monks and the Hindus walking together in the processions.
 There has been very little of the furious hatred.
 When something has been accomplished by, perhaps, dubious means, the end was not thought to justify the means.

 As a case, for instance, although this is not exactly early India, it’s about 700AD, Shankara wished to enter on a confrontation with one of the great Hindu ritualists of the time.
 He went to see him and he found Kumarila about to burn himself alive.
 Kumarila said to him, “The Buddhists developed such strong logic that, in order to meet them, as a young man I disguised myself.
 I went, and I entered the Buddhist order, in order to learn this logic, which I did.
 I have used it effectively, but, for the sin of doing that, I’m going to burn myself now.
 You’d better go and see, and have your debate with my best pupil.”

-So, they took the Dhamma, and the infringement of Dhamma, very seriously.
-This was one of the reasons why the caste position was able to go on for so long, because there were these spectacular cases in which the representative of that caste was willing to sacrifice his life, in a particularly difficult way, in order to uphold the Dhamma of his class.
+So, they took the dharma, and the infringement of dharma, very seriously.
+This was one of the reasons why the caste position was able to go on for so long, because there were these spectacular cases in which the representative of that caste was willing to sacrifice his life, in a particularly difficult way, in order to uphold the dharma of his class.

 © Trevor Leggett